How we are helping

 - Skilled trades

 Advice on responsible volunteering is available on Smartraveller.

 Volunteers are placed within partner organisations and work with counterparts and colleagues to contribute to building capacity within the organisation.

 Australian volunteers work with a range of partner organisations including non-government organisations (NGOs), civil society and humanitarian organisations, government agencies, educational institutions, private sector enterprises and United Nations agencies.

 To encourage greater community involvement, Australian-based organisations can participate in the Australian Volunteers Program by joining with partner organisations.
 This is a great way for Australian organisations to develop new relationships with organisations overseas, or to strengthen existing links, while contributing to international development.
 Australian partner organisations include government departments, educational institutions, NGOs and private sector enterprises.

 More information about Australian partner organisations

-If you are looking to volunteer through other programs, advice is available on Smartraveller about responsible volunteering.
+If you are looking to volunteer through other programs, advice is available under Smart Volunteering on our website.
 Thoroughly research the organisation that you plan to work with, particularly when working with children.